RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

             var result = encoder.Encode(inputValue);
 ```

-Now we can make this result 2D as this is now 1 dimension and we need two dimension for drawing the bitmap.
+Now by making this result 2D as this is now 1 dimension and which needs two dimension for drawing the bitmap.
 ```csharp
 // converts the one-dimensional array result into a two-dimensional array twoDimenArray.
 The ArrayUtils.Make2DArray method is used for this conversion,
 // where result is the source array.
 The dimensions for the new 2D array are determined by the square root of the length of result, suggesting that the original data is reshaped into a square matrix